 Microsoft has so many apps on the Play Store now that it’s getting hard to keep track, but the Next Lock Screen stands out among them.
 It’s a fantastic, easy-to-use alternative lock screen that offers you shortcuts to several of your apps right from the lock screen

 If you don’t like your default lock screen for any reason or just want to use Next’s unique features, give it a try.

 Using a custom launcher, you can change your icons to anything you like.
 The Polycon Icon Pack is a wonderfully simple yet gorgeous icon pack that brings a modern look to your Android phone or tablet.
 For those who are sick of their default icons but don’t want to go too crazy, check out this icon pack.

 Download: Polycon (Free) on the Play Store

 As one of the most-used aspects of your Android device, the keyboard is incredibly important.
 Swap out your stock keyboard for SwiftKey and you’ll never look back.

 It has advanced text prediction algorithms, hundreds of emoji, gorgeous themes and it’s lightning fast.
-Its best aspect is customizability: add a number row, add arrow keys, make it your own!
+This keyboard emphasises customizability: add a number row, add arrow keys, make it your own!

 Some Android devices come with a file manager, but not all.
-If you’re without one, or you just don’t like the stock one, give OI File Manager a shot.
+If you’re without one, or you just don’t like the stock one, give MK Explorer a shot.

-While other file managers get bogged down with extra features, OI File Manager keeps it simple.
+While other file managers get bogged down with extra features, MK Explorer keeps it simple and has a nice modern interface.
 Get through the files you need and move them around as you see fit.